arashgmn/PCSC2017_Group2/README.md

 To-dos and prespective

-The program can be extended to cover the following:
+The program can be extended to cover the following objectives:

-1. being able to compute integrals from R^n to R
+1. Integrals from R^n to R
+2. Integral in unbounded domain. {We've already provided such feature.
+Yet, we decided to comment it for the following reason.
+Using Monte Carlo algorithm on unbounded domain, is only possible with improtance sampling (Metropolis) method.
+For using Metropolis, one should provide a suitable weight function considering the mathematical behavior of the original function.
+Also ot's crutial to choose a  good starting point to be able to span most of the subsets that contribute the most in the value of integral.
+These considerations can not be implemented without preknowledge about shape of the function.
+In most cases, though, considering sufficient large upper and lower limit will give a reasonable answer.}
+3. Active (self-corrector) step-size for Metropolis method